MakotoE/is-nice/README.md

 # is-nice

 `is_nice()` tells you if a string is [nice](https://www.urbandictionary.com/define.php?term=nice) or not.
-Written in Rust 🚀, memory safe 🛟, and production ready 6️⃣9️⃣!
+Written in Rust 🦀, memory safe 🛟, and blazingly fast 🚀!

 To use as a library: `cargo add is-nice`

-You can also get the binary version with `cargo install is-nice`.
+You can also get the CLI version with `cargo install is-nice`.

 ```
 is-nice 68